 - Stimulating organisational exercise, based on Barry Oshry’s Organisation Workshop, where participants enter a fast-moving, turbulent environment as either a top executive, middle manager, worker or customer working together on important shared tasks.
 The experience will productively challenge your taken-for granted assumptions about what it means to lead yourself and lead systems.

 - Practices to bring together diverse stakeholders and rapidly generate a rich picture of the whole system.

 - Frameworks to expand your perspective and see more clearly what is personal, what is a function of group dynamics and what is systemic.

-- Increase your empathy for others, extending your capacity to effectively partner with a wide range of stakeholders.
+- Increase your empathy for other, extending your ability to effectively partner with a wider range of stakeholders.

-- Learn to see the underlying patterns and get to the root cause of misunderstandings, tensions and conflict.
+- Learn to see underlying conditions & patterns of interacting that create misunderstandings, tensions and conflict in teams and organisations.